PadjokeJ/SilvaSanctus/README.md

 ### On Mac

-I have sadly not had any luck running this game on a MacOS powered machine.
-The download is still there and you are free to try it out.
-If you have a solution to make it runnable on M-based Macs and/or Intel based Macs, reach out to me either on discord, or open an issue.
+I have tried to fix the file for macOS.
+If you get a warning while trying to run the game, go to System Settings -> Privacy and Security -> scroll until you see "SilvaSanctusBeta1.10" is blocked" -> click on "Open Anyway"

 ## Controls